 Important Questions of child Development and Pedagogy for CTET and other TET exams (with Answers and Explanation)

 Child Development and Pedagogy is one of the important sections of CTET (Paper 1 and Paper 2) and many candidates often feel difficulty in this section.
 Experts suggest that candidates should prepare this section more to get 120+ scores.
-Here, we have provided questions of Child Development and Pedagogy (with Answers and explanation) for CTET and other TET exams.
+Here, we have provided questions of Child Development and Pedagogy (with Answers) for CTET and other TET exams.

 Question No. 1

 When a child takes assistance from a teacher for developing content, it is called

 Explanation– Scaffolding refers to what a child can do with the help of teachers.

 Classrooms after the implementation of the RTE Act, 2009, are